blackpirat888/Colibri/README.md

-# Colibri – Offline Keyspace Scanner
+# Colibri – Cryptographic Analyzer

 **Colibri** is a fully offline Android application for cryptographic exploration and key pattern analysis.
 It compares cryptographic outputs against a fixed internal dataset derived from early blockchain history (2009–2012).